-Initially, this didn’t come natural to many.
+Initially, this didn’t come naturally to many.

 Small steps to make people grow

 Rob says that nothing gives him more satisfaction than helping people realise their strengths and grow.

-“Who knows, maybe me focusing on developing one individual, admittedly firstly for our business, then sees that same individual take that new culture away from work and extends its reach wider in society; replenishing values that sometimes seem lost”, he says and points to his colleagues, busy on the shop floor.
+“Who knows, maybe me focusing on developing one individual, admittedly firstly for our business, then sees that same individual take that new culture away from work and extends its reach wider in society; replenishing values that sometimes seem lost”, he says and points to his English colleagues, busy on the shop floor.

 Everybody should WANT to come to work

 “We’re very close.
 The idea is that the employees are in an environment they find enjoyable and where the learning increases.
 Everybody should WANT to come to work.
 Life is too short.
 If you don’t enjoy it, change it.“

-“We keep wellbeing and development at heart.
-We all have bad days but 99% of the time I want people to feel that they come out as a better person at the end of the day.
+“We all have bad days but 99% of the time I want people to feel that they come out as a better person at the end of the day.
 To know that each day you have accomplished something.
 Helped someone.
 Improved.
 That your contribution was valued and necessary.”

 A mood device to know how our people feel

 “These are the individuals that deal with the specific tasks, chances are they know how best to improve them.”

-In our next blog post Rob will explain how they identified a strong trend between productivity and employee mood.
+In our next blog post, Rob will explain how they identified a strong trend between productivity and employee mood.

 He will also explain their strategy to get employees to bring forward improvement suggestions to their leaders and the management team, to further drive their business transformation.